javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 - Filter output with `grep` or pipe to a file
 - Consider temporarily disabling other rules to reduce output

-### Unexpected element types
+### Unexpected element properties or missing captures

 - Check your element patterns in the [`boundaries/elements`](../setup/elements.md) setting
 - Verify pattern is correct in the element descriptor
-- Ensure patterns are listed in the correct order (first match wins)
+- Ensure descriptor patterns are listed in the correct order (first match wins)

 ### Imports not resolving

 - Check [resolver configuration in `import/resolver`](./custom-resolvers.md)
 - Try limiting to a single file to isolate the issue